Bull Run Run 50 Mile

 Trail surface: This is a single track, dirt trail.
 Other than a few short (~200 yard) rocky sections, most of the course is runable.
 (The rocky sections are runable if you are good.)
 There can be rocks, roots, mud, and fallen trees anywhere.
 There are several stream crossings.
 Most of the big ones now have bridges.
 (Those bridges, however, can be slippery and unstable.)
 In dry weather you can usually keep your feet dry.
 If it has rained before or during the event, you will not be able to keep your feet dry.

-If you still have a question about the trail, feel free to e-mail the race director.
+If you still have a question about the trail, feel free to contact the race director.

 Distance: The Bull Run Run course was measured before your GPS was invented.
 We do not warrant that your GPS will agree with the distances we list.
 We believe that our course is about 50 miles long.
 That is all current management of the event cares about.